The Institute for Systems Integrity (ISI)

 The Institute for Systems Integrity is an independent research and analysis initiative examining how complex systems fail under stress — and how integrity erodes across institutions even in the absence of malice or incompetence.

-The Institute focuses on decision-making, governance, leadership, and accountability within high-stakes environments, including healthcare, technology, cyber security, sustainability, and business management.
+The Institute focuses on decision-making, governance, leadership, and accountability within high-stakes environments, including healthcare, technology, cybersecurity, sustainability, and business management.

 Its work is analytical rather than advisory, and is intended to support boards, executives, policymakers, clinicians, and researchers in understanding systemic risk, institutional drift, and delayed harm.